quepas/ReadingPublications/README.md

 Using the type analysis, Menhir propagates the new type through the program.
 When a function is called in MATLAB with an argument of the upper triangular matrix type, Menhir generates in the target language the call to a specialized library that works explicitly on upper triangular matrices.

-The compiler shows performance gain on various benchmarks, tested on a single processor and parallel machines against various old MATLAB to C compilers.
+The compiler shows performance gain on various benchmarks, tested on a single processor and a parallel machines against various old MATLAB to C compilers.
 However, Menhir is not an automatic tool, because benchmarks had to be annotated with ~20 directives missing information (e.g. variable shape).

 ## Rapidly Selecting Good Compiler Optimizations using Performance Counters (2007)

-* __Ref__: cavazos2007
+* __Ref__: Cavazos2007
 * __Authors__: John Cavazos, Grigori Fursin, Felix Agakov, Edwin Bonilla, Michael F.P.
 O'Boyle, Olivier Temam
 * __DOI__: https://doi.org/10.1109/CGO.2007.32